Sijianf/SSLMC/README.md

             )
 ```

-- `Y`: The dataset in a binary format.
+- `Y`: The binary dataset to be completed.
-- `K_init`: The column number of the latent space, use 20 or a lager value for general usage.
+- `K_init`: The column number of the latent space, use 20 or a larger value for general usage.
 - `max_iter`: The maximum iteration number, you can change as 200 or 500 as needed.
 - `show_plot`: This is only for simulation study, set as `FALSE` in real data analysis.
 - `eta`: The learning rate of the algorithm.